Ingest NDJSON data

 New column receiving data

-We automatically detect if there are new columns available.
-If you ingest data periodically into your NDJSON Data Source (from a file or a Kafka connection) and we see that new columns are coming in, you will see a blue dot in the Data Source icon that appears in the sidebar.
+Tinybird automatically detects if there are new columns available.
+If you ingest data periodically into your NDJSON Data Source (from a file or a Kafka connection) and new columns are coming in, you will see a blue dot in the Data Source icon that appears in the sidebar (see Mark 1 below).
 Click on the Data Source to view the new columns and add them to the schema, following the steps above.

 New columns detected, notified by a blue dot